 The initial installation and setup only took about 30 minutes, including fiddling with the clustering parameters and the built-in web dashboard.
 This shocked me - this just doesn’t happen with databases, especially in a clustered configuration.

 You don’t download the software and then have a 3 node cluster up and running just like that.
 After I got an initial configuration that I liked, I’ve never had to spend any time fixing anything - it just doesn’t break.
 Cassandra’s “ccm” tool was also very effective, but every few months during a version upgrade (or just plain bad luck) something would go wrong and I would spend hours just getting the database cluster back up on my development machine.
 That hasn’t happened once with CockroachDB.
 CockroachDB’s trivial ability to adapt to both server and local development environments is a tremendous benefit for us.

 We have not yet launched the MyWorld platform to the public.
-Our first public beta releases are scheduled to happen in Q2 of 2020.
 Right now, we’re running a lightweight 3 node cluster on a dev machine.
 We anticipate adoption around the globe, which means we’ll need to geo-distribute our clusters to keep latencies down for users and to comply with the GDPR and other data localization regulations worldwide.
-While we’re committed to gathering only as much personal user data as is critical for operation (such as email addresses for accounts and IP address logs for intrusion detection), the data we do collect may be subject to data locality laws – so we’ll likely need CockroachDB’s geo-partitioning feature to keep our users’ data in the countries where it belongs.
+While we’re committed to gathering only as much personal user data as is critical for operation (such as email addresses for accounts and IP address logs for intrusion detection), the data we do collect may be subject to data locality laws - so we’ll likely need CockroachDB’s data locality capabilities to keep our users’ data in the countries where it belongs.